 The concept behind the curly hair method is very simple.
 There is no need to use shampoo – although I’m still using it – and you co-wash your hair with sulphate and silicon free conditioner.
 Easy right?

 Amazingly, a lot of hair products contain sulphates and silicons.
 Sulphates can be found in detergents and house hold cleaners, they lift grease and dirt and they are a foaming agent hence being used in shampoos.
 Unfortunately they they are so aggressive they strip the hair from oil.

 Silicons build up in the hair leaving it dull and wearing it down.
 They are not easy to wash out leaving the hair straw-like.
 Curly hair is usually dry anyway, silicons make it even drier.
 There are some silicons however that are water soluble – usually prefixed with PEG – that are therefore suitable to use.

 There is a lot of information out there about the curly girl method and it can feel overwhelming to start with.
 You read about your hair having high porosity, low porosity, in need of protein, etc. I’d say for those of you that are looking into following the method just start with the basics.
-No silicons and sulphates.
+No silicons, sulphates and drying alcohols.
 There is no need to spend a lot of money in products, in fact a lot of the CG friendly conditioners out there are supermarkets own brand.
 Keep your routine simple and stick to the same products for a few months to see they work.
 It’s a case of trial an error and whatever works for one person might not work for another.